 Higor Cauê de Souza Oliveira, Legal Manager

-Higor’s role focuses on matters regarding the legal processes of the inmates and ex-inmates that are members of our cooperatives.
-He also supports other legal matters connected to our work.
+Higor’s role focuses on regarding the legal matters connected to our work.

 He holds a law degree, and has a postgraduate certification in Criminal Law and Criminology.
 Higor was responsible for the institutional relations of the Criminal Court Community Council of Taubaté, São Paulo.
 He participated in the Managing Board of Casa Foundation and was the youngest member of the International Anti-Drug Coalition (CADCA/UN).
 Moreover, he participated in the program of legal assistance of the Doutor Manuel Pedro Pimentel Foundation (FUNAP).
 Higor implemented the Digital Automation System of Electronic Processes (“e-SAJ”) at the Center of Penitentiary Progression in Tremembé, São Paulo, and worked in task forces and in the development of social impact projects, which focused on reintegration of ex-inmates.

-At 21 years of age, Higor led the negotiations during a prison riot at the Center for Temporary Incarceration in Taubaté, São Paulo.
+At 21 years of age, Higor worked helping the negotiations during a prison riot at the Center for Temporary Incarceration in Taubaté, São Paulo.
 After 30 hours, 14 hostages were let go and and nobody got hurt.

 Angela Almeida, Assistant to the President

 Angela supports the president and the daily administrative activities, as well as supporting the entire team with all issues regarding operations and logistics.